wzao1515/w6113.github.io/reviews.md

 * Optional: [TelegraphCQ: Continuous Dataflow Processing for an Uncertain World](http://db.csail.mit.edu/madden/html/TCQcidr03.pdf)
 * Optional: [Survey: Adaptive Query Processing](https://www.nowpublishers.com/article/Details/DBS-001)

+Address the following in your review's details:

+* This question asks you to separate the ideas in eddies from its implementation.
+Imagine eddies became the canonical engine design, and its _core ideas_ continued to be improved.
+  * Come up with the most interesting query/workload for which such an engine would really shine.
+What are its properties?
+  * Come up with the most interesting query/workload that would cripple such an engine.
+What are its properties?

 <a name='lec12' />
 ### Hybrid Caching/UDFs